DemianWright/io_scene_blb/README.md

 Normal vectors | Optional
 RGBA color values | No
 UV coordinates | No

-## Installation ##
-1. **Do not download** the source code from the releases.
-Blender cannot handle the `.` character in file names.
-(Manual installation or renaming works.)
-1. Instead press here to download the latest version of the master branch: [latest version](https://github.com/DemianWright/io_scene_blb/archive/master.zip).
-Or go to the front page of the repository and press `Clone or download > Download ZIP`.
-1. Open Blender and go to `File > User Preferences > Add-ons`.
-1. Press the `Install from File...` button at the bottom of the dialog and find the downloaded source code.
-1. Press `Install from File...` again.
-1. Enable the add-on in the add-ons list and press `Save User Settings` to keep the add-on enabled the next time you start Blender.
-1. The export option is under `File > Export > Blockland Brick (.blb)`.

 ## Contributors ##
 - [Nick Smith](https://github.com/portify) - The original source code for reading, processing, and writing Blender data into the .BLB format.
 It has essentially been completely rewritten since.